zakattack9/WRaPiC/README.md

 # after typing in your password, close the terminal and log back into the RPi
 # once logged back into the RPi, your terminal should be back to using bash as the default shell

+# copy the output of the echo command below
 echo $PATH
-# copy the output of the above echo command

 nano ~/.zshrc
 # uncomment and replace...